Mikejo5000/vsts-docs-pr/docs/build-release/apps/nodejs/build-gulp.md

 1. Click **Get sources**.
 Select your version control repository.
 You'll need to authorize access to your repo.

 1. Select the **Run gulp** task from the tasks.
 On the right side, you see the parameters for the task.
-Under the section JUnit Test Results, select the option to Publish to TFS/VSTS.
+Under the section JUnit Test Results, select the option to **Publish to TFS/VSTS**.

 1. Click the **Triggers** tab in the build definition.
 Enable the **Continuous Integration** trigger.
 This will ensure that the build process is automatically triggered every time you commit a change to your repository.